JanneMattila/some-questions-and-some-answers/q&a/azure_subscription.md

 `Entity 70cad012-e5f8-4c99-b6fe-550f7f195479 is created with parent entity b1f2da6b-27a0-4e83-a3eb-2780abf27098`:
 This is new subscription `70cad012-e5f8-4c99-b6fe-550f7f195479`.

-Remberber to check and configure your [default management group](https://learn.microsoft.com/en-us/azure/governance/management-groups/how-to/protect-resource-hierarchy#setting---default-management-group) for your new subscriptions.
+Remember to check and configure your [default management group](https://learn.microsoft.com/en-us/azure/governance/management-groups/how-to/protect-resource-hierarchy#setting---default-management-group) for your new subscriptions.